mrvijaytiwari/Angular2/README.md

     ## Live list
     ## ngx-datatable

+#This project is out of box you need to install node.js, ngx-datatable and directly deploy this code on Node server.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.